 4. Women of any age following major weight loss

 Degrees of Ptosis

-Crescent Mastopexy is the least extensive breast lift and involves removing a crescent of skin above the areola.
-Sometimes, it is necessary to extend the incisions a little sideways in which case it then changes its name to a Batwing Mastopexy as follows.
+Crescent Mastopexy is the simplest form Breast Lift and involves removing a crescent of skin above the areola.
+Sometimes, it is necessary to extend the incisions a little sideways at the ends in which case it then changes its name to a ‘Batwing Mastopexy’ as follows.

 The other more extensive patterns of Mastopexy are: